-19.4.
+21.4.
 Starting maternity leave

-In regular cases the earliest you can start maternity leave is 28 days before the Expected Week of Childbirth (unless your child is born prematurely before that date as well as in other cases where there is a medical need to start the maternity leave earlier in accordance with the applicable law).
+The earliest you can start maternity leave is 1 month before the Expected Week of Childbirth (unless your child is born prematurely before that date).

 If you want to change your Intended Start Date please tell us in writing.
 You should give us as much notice as you can, but wherever possible you must tell us at least 28 days before the original Intended Start Date (or the new start date if you are bringing the date forward).
 We will then write to you within 28 days to tell you your new expected return date.